 How often should you actually workout?

-Frequency is largely down to personal choice, schedule and goals.
-3 well programmed workouts a week, around 45-60 minutes in length, is generally accepted as a good starting point.
-More is an option if you prefer.
-If the goal is maximal strength over actual hypertrophy, then even less than this could be beneficial, due to the high amount of stress placed upon the CNS.
-The more pertinent question to ask would be:
+Frequency comes down to choice, schedule and goals.
+3 well-programmed workouts a week, around 45-60 minutes each, is a good starting point.
+More is fine if you prefer.
+If your goal is maximal strength over hypertrophy, even less can work, given the high CNS stress.
+The more useful question is:

 How often should you train each muscle group?

-Most research suggests that for maximul muscle growth (hypertrophy), each muscle group should be trained at least twice a week.
+Most research suggests that for maximal muscle growth (hypertrophy), each muscle group should be trained at least twice a week.

-If you train 3 times a week, this could be achieved with 3 full body workouts.
-You’d train every muscle group at least once in each workout.
+Training 3 times a week, you could do 3 full-body workouts, hitting every muscle group at least once each session.

-If you train 4 times a week, 2 upper body and 2 lower body workouts would do the trick.
+Training 4 times a week, 2 upper and 2 lower workouts do the trick.

 5 times a week may be push, pull, lower, upper, lower.